-When I hear that “Oops, I did NOT mean to” from across the room, my son knows exactly what will follow.
-My standard response, “Did you mean NOT to?”
-The point being that there are many things in life that we did not mean to have happen, but there is always something more we could have done to increase the odds of the desired outcome.
+When I hear that “Oops, I didn’t mean to” from across the room, my son knows exactly what will follow.
+My standard response, “Did you mean not to?”
+The point is that there are many things in life that we did not mean to have happened, but there is always something more we could have done to increase the odds of the desired outcome.
 For something as simple as pouring a glass of water we might ask did we use both hands?
 Did we move the glass close enough to the pitcher?
 Did we pour slow enough?
 Were we truly focused on the task?
 And I am sure we all could come up with a few more.

 TRY, and MEAN IT!

 - Did Yoda have it right, or is there value in the try?